junxit/us-congress-bills-114/metadata.md

 - 2016-03-21 — Placed on the Union Calendar, Calendar No. 352.
 - 2016-03-21 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-460.
 - 2016-03-21 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-460.
+- 2016-03-22 — Considered under suspension of the rules. (consideration: CR H1524-1528)
+- 2016-03-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4472.
+- 2016-03-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-03-22 — Mr. Young (IN) moved to suspend the rules and pass the bill, as amended.
+- 2016-03-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1524-1525)
+- 2016-03-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1524-1525)